 “It’s been almost a month, Lizzie.
 I just…I miss him.”

 I give her a hug.
 “I know, and I’m really sorry.
-But don’t worry.
+Don’t worry.
 We’ll figure it all out.”

 I then turn and notice we really are the only ones left in the room, apart from a boy who seemed to be cleaning the room equipment.